Focusing on fast vector techniques in Photoshop you will create a unique looking style for a 2d platform running game. Skills you must have already:

 As this course is aimed at those with a basic understanding of Photoshop it moves fast giving you the key concepts so that you can apply the techniques to your own game productions.

 Guiding you through the basic vector tools and thumbnail process I get you up to speed before you start going through the mini game project.
 We cover tips and tricks to speed up workflow and look at the main vector techniques with the pen tool.

 Part 2: Graphics: Maureen Lukito - Narration: Nick Sweetman

 Rovio game artist Maureen Lukito shows the workflow she uses to create a professional 2d game background.
 We go from scheduling to blocking out the assets and implementing them into the game engine Unity.
 The template scene gives you the essential elements you need to test your environment: A jumping character, animated parallax layers with basic functionality for you to move through the level.
-The template is designed specifically for testing and is not a complete game, if you know coding feel free to build on top!
+The template is coded by game programmer Yrjö Peussa and is specifically designed for testing and is not a complete game, if you know coding feel free to build on top!

 Using different methods such as scale, rotate, squash & stretch to create different statue heads

 Games that allow you to practice using the vector pen tool

 The importance of scheduling for a game artist